lnis-uofu/OpenFPGA/docs/source/overview/motivation.rst

 Why OpenFPGA?
 -------------

-.. note:: If this is the first time you learn OpenFPGA, we strongly recommend you to watch the `introduction video <https://youtu.be/ocODUGcYGqo>`_
+.. note:: If this is your first time learning OpenFPGA, we strongly recommend you to watch the `introduction video <https://youtu.be/ocODUGcYGqo>`_

 .. only:: html

   .. youtube:: ocODUGcYGqo

 OpenFPGA aims to be an open-source framework that enables rapid prototyping of customizable FPGA architectures.
-As shown in :numref:`fig_openfpga_motivation`, a conventional approach will take a large group of experienced engineers more than one year to achieve production-ready layout and assoicated CAD tools.
+As shown in :numref:`fig_openfpga_motivation`, a conventional approach will take a large group of experienced engineers more than one year to achieve production-ready layout and associated CAD tools.
 In fact, most of the engineering efforts are spent on manual layouts and developing ad-hoc CAD support.

 .. _fig_openfpga_motivation: